Visiting Bangkok in October During the Funeral of Thai King Bhumibol Adulyadej

 The funeral pyre will be lit after sunset and the next morning will be taken by urn to the Grand Palace and Chakri Mahaprasat Hall.
 Officials said last week that replicas of the pyre will also be set up around the city to try to absorb the crowds, while some 70,000 security will be deployed to keep the peace.

 In addition to road closures and traffic disruption, you can expect that some small businesses will closed, as many people will want to attend the funeral ceremonies.

-According to travel industry publications and sites, such as TTGAsia, travel companies that include the Old City sights on their tours will also have to change their itineraries, so check in if you have tours booked.
+According to travel industry publications and sites, travel companies that include the Old City sights on their tours will also have to change their itineraries, so check in if you have tours booked.

 In addition, many entertainment activities will either be banned or are required to tone down out of respect.
 Gambling permits have been revoked during the period, which means a ban on Muay Thai matches.
 Rumours in the liquor industry suggest that there could be an announcement any day now that the sale of alcohol will be prohibited during the funeral ceremony and possibly 3-15 days before the funeral, which could result in a closure of bars, live music venues and some restaurants.

 Some shopping malls and department stores such as Isetan, Robinson and Central Pattana Group (Central Plaza, Central Festival etc), supermarkets such as Tesco Lotus, cinemas, and small businesses have announced closure on the day of or the afternoon of the funeral.

 Above all, don’t forget that the people of Thailand are in mourning and will experience deep grief on the day of the ceremony.
 The Tourism Authority of Thailand recently advised travellers to be sensitive to the fact that the period will be “a time of great sadness for the whole nation”.
 King Bhumibol was Thailand’s longest reigning king and the only king that most Thais have ever known.